plone/Products.LinguaPlone/README.txt

 Installation
 ============

 If you are upgrading LinguaPlone there may be an upgrade step that you need to do.
-Please check the 'Add-on Products' control panel for this.
+Please check the 'Add-ons' control panel for this.

 Frequently asked questions